Molli1992/Molli1992/README.md

 React js - Next js - React Native - HTML - CSS - Javascript - Redux - Zustand - Bootstrap - Material UI - Node js - Express js - PostgreSQL - MySql - Sequelize - Postman - PGAdmin - Agile (Scrum) - VSCode - API creation and consumption - And more...

 ### What do I do?
 Currently, I work on projects and companies that allow me to advance in my training as a developer.
-I love solving real-world problems with code.t
+I love solving real-world problems with code.

 ### Where am I headed?
 My goal is to build a career as a programmer and continuously improve my coding skills to deliver better functionality.